 What’s the easiest way to transform a sweatsuit and sneakers into a chic, dinner-ready ensemble?
 Keep the sweatshirt, but switch out your sweatpants for a maxi or midi skirt.
 Stick to darker hues and wintery fabrics, like a moody floral or silk in jewel tones, to keep things seasonally appropriate.

-7. Layer a Necklace Over Your Turtleneck
+10. Layer a Puffer Vest Over Your Workwear

-12. Eschew Your Scarf for an Extra Large Turtleneck
+12. Eschew Your Scarf for an Extra-Large Turtleneck

 Give your dearly beloved (and probably super dirty) scarf a break and unroll a chunky knit to keep your neck warm in its place.
-Bonus points if you match it to your bag too.
+Bonus points if you match it to your bag, too.

 Yes, we like to ramp up the sex appeal on V-Day, but that doesn’t mean we relish the idea of squeezing into a skin-tight dress or struggling with sticky boobs in a backless top.
 This year, we’re embracing the idea that we can look cozy and sexy with sumptuous fabrics like cashmere and silk that feel just as good as they look.